My Mechanical Turk

 What with buying a new house, going on holiday and now trying to sell the old house, it has been a while since my last post.
 Here is a quick reflection on blog comment spam to ease myself back into my blogging regimen.

-Those who have never written a blog may not be away of the phenomenon of blog comment spam.
+Those who have never written a blog may not be aware of the phenomenon of blog comment spam.
 The basic idea is the same as email spam: to drive traffic to websites featuring pornography, viagra or worse.
 Fortunately, spam filtering software works as well, if not better, for blog comment spam as it does for email spam.